Tinomuchenje/automated-invoicing/readme.md

 - Make sure to review and test each node's functionality and settings according to your specific use case.
 - Adjust the workflow and settings as needed to fit your environment and data structure.
 - Regularly check the workflow execution logs to monitor for any issues or errors.

-## Support

-For support with this workflow, please reach out to the n8n community forum or the support channels provided by the individual service providers (Postgres, OpenAI, Google Drive).